byui-cse/cse251-course/week12/teach1.md

 1) Create a free account at replit.com

-2) Select Java option for a project.
+2) Select Go option for a project.

 3) Give you project a name